natalieagus/50033/_posts/2021-01-07-unityformidlifes.md

 As mentioned previously, NavMesh works on *Mesh Renderer*, which means that it won't work by itself on regular Sprites or TileMap.
 This asset called [NavMeshPlus](https://github.com/h8man/NavMeshPlus) is a great workaround if you want to create NavMesh on 2D surfaces.
 You can add the package from Github URL: ` https://github.com/h8man/NavMeshPlus.git#master`

+> NavMeshPlus comes with NavMeshComponents, therefore to avoid **conflicts**, you may remove NavMeshComponents from the package registry.

 ## Create a TileMap
 Tilemap is another handy tool to create 2D maps, especially for top-down games which levels or world would otherwise be too cumbersome to be created as separate Sprites.
 You need to add the 2D Tilemap Editor from the **package manager. ** Once downloaded, open the Scene Tilemap (inside NavMeshIntro >> TileMap) and click on the Grid gameobject.
 This gameobject was created using Create >> 2D >> Tilemap >> Rectangular.